oicr-gsi/shesmu/language.md

 Evaluates _testexpr_ and if true, returns _trueexpr_; if false, returns _falseexpr_.
 _testexpr_ must be boolean and both _trueexpr_ and _falseexpr_ must have the same type.

+- `For` _var_ `In` _expr_ `modifications... collector

+Takes the elements in a list and process them using the supplied modifications and then computes a result using the collector.
+The modifications and collectors are described below.

 ### Logical Disjunction
 - _expr_ `||` _expr_